-Personal Development also specializes in programs for youth and senior citizens.
+Personal Development also specializes in programs for youth.
 Youth College and Camp AUM are for children in elementary, junior high, and high school.
 They are designed to enhance the education a student receives through a regular school program and at the same time provide interesting and worthwhile activities for the summer.
-The senior college guest program allows persons 60 and over to attend credit course classes on a space available basis at no cost.
-With the exception of cost, general auditing requirements apply.